maximebf/gousse.js/README.md

 By default, the router uses the hash part of the url.
 You can however activate the usage of the history api using `router.pushstate()`.

 The main function `router(routes)` uses `connect('RouteChanged', listeners)` to react on route changes.
 Thus it returns a promise.
-The *routes* argument is an object where keys are URLs and value functions which will receive the (params, state) arguments. *params* is an object containing the parameters of the query string. *state* is only relevant if pushstate is used.
+The *routes* argument is an object where keys are route paths and value functions which will receive the (params, state) arguments. *params* is an object containing the parameters of the query string. *state* is only relevant if pushstate is used.

-The URLs of the routes object can make use of placeholder values `{}` to match path segments. `/posts/{}` will match `/posts/post-1` but neither `/posts` or `/posts/post-1/subpost`.
+The path of the routes object can make use of placeholder values `{}` to match path segments. `/posts/{}` will match `/posts/post-1` but neither `/posts` or `/posts/post-1/subpost`.
 The route function will receive the value of the segment as the first argument followed by the normal params and state arguments.
+(Note: you can name the segments but this has no impact on the order of arguments, eg: `/posts/{id}`).
+Routes path can also be a regexp if it starts with `^`.
+Note: route paths are always trimmed of the last slash and always start with a slash.

-You can navigate to different URLs using `router.go(url, params, state)` where *params* and *state* are optionnal. *state* is only meaningfull in case pushstate is used. *params* can be an object which will be converted to query string.
+You can navigate to different routes using `router.go(url, params, state)` where *params* and *state* are optionnal. *state* is only meaningfull in case pushstate is used. *params* can be an object which will be converted to query string.

 ```js
 const hello = component(attrs => [